Source: Inge van Mill

 There are two different types of asylum permits in the Netherlands

 Does the IND consider you eligible for asylum?
 If so, you can be granted an asylum residence permit.
 There are two types of asylum residence permits in the Netherlands.
-You can be granted a residence permit
+You can be granted an asylum residence permit

-You will be granted this permit if the IND considers that your country of origin is dangerous for anyone from there due to war or violence.
-Or if you are personally at risk of the death penalty, torture or another form of inhumane treatment in your own country.
+You will be granted this permit if the IND considers that your country of origin is dangerous for anyone from there.
+Or if, upon returning to your home country, you face a real risk of the death penalty, torture or some other form of inhumane treatment.

 Has the IND decided to grant you an asylum residence permit?
 The letter you receive from the IND will state whether this is a permit as a refugee or as a person granted subsidiary protection.
 Both permits are valid for 3 years.

-If the war and violence in your country of origin have ended, you may lose your asylum status as a beneficiary of subsidiary protection.
-However, according to the IND, you are still at risk if you have asylum status as a refugee.
-Even if the situation in your country has improved.
-This is because the country is still dangerous for you due to your citizenship, race, political opinion or because you belong to a particular religious or social group.
+If the war in your country of origin has ended, you may lose your asylum permit as a beneficiary of subsidiary protection.
+However, if you have an asylum permit as a refugee, the IND may consider that you are still at risk.
+This is because the country is still dangerous for you, for example because you belong to a particular religious group.
 You can therefore remain in the Netherlands for as long as your residence permit is valid.
+Even if there is no longer a war in your country or the situation has improved.

 The IND can revoke your residence permit in the following cases

-Do you have an asylum residence permit as a refugee, but are you no longer personally at risk in your country of origin?
-If so, the IND can revoke your asylum residence permit.
-For example, if your country of origin is once again safe for your religious or social group.
-Or if people of your citizenship or ethnicity are no longer being persecuted.
+under the Refugee Convention, but are you personally no longer at risk in your country of origin?
+If so, the IND may revoke your residence permit.
+For example, because your country of origin is once again safe for your religious group.

-Do you have an asylum residence permit as a beneficiary of subsidiary protection, but has your country of origin become safe again?
-If so, the IND can revoke your asylum residence permit.
+, but has your country of origin become safe again?
+If so, the IND may revoke your asylum residence permit.
 For example, because the war in your country of origin has ended.

 How to apply for asylum in the Netherlands

-Do you want to apply for asylum?
-Then read how to apply for the asylum procedure in ter Apel here.
+Would you like to apply for asylum?
+Read here to find out how to apply for the asylum procedure in Ter Apel.

 Registering in Ter Apel